Tradegen/farming-v2/README.md

 ## Disclaimer

-These smart contracts have not been audited or deployed yet.
+The system is deployed on testnet but the contracts have not been audited yet.

 ## Docs